beingbarath/BMSlideMenu/README.md

 # BMSlideMenu - Slide Menu for iOS(Swift 3)
 BMSlideMenu is easy, smooth and efficient slide menu for iOS.
-BMSlideMenu is a customization of SWRealViewMenuSlider.

 ![Screenshot](BM%20Slider.gif)